 In addition to the R&TC Section 41 requirements, this Committee's policy also requires that all tax expenditure proposals contain an appropriate sunset provision to be eligible for a vote.
 According to this policy, an "appropriate sunset provision" means five years, except in the case of a tax expenditure measure providing relief to California veterans, in which case "appropriate sunset provision" means ten years.
-This bill, as currently drafted, allows a credit for seven years, in violation of this policy.
+This bill, as currently drafted, complies with the Committee's policy on sunset dates.